Katamaze/Leap/README.md

 * [Affiliation Network](https://katamaze.com/whmcs/commission-manager/specifications) with multiple [Attribution Models](https://katamaze.com/docs/commission-manager/40/whmcs-affiliates-attribution-model)
 * [SorTable](https://katamaze.com/docs/general/3/whmcs-advanced-filtering), [HereLang](https://katamaze.com/docs/general/2/whmcs-translation-interface), [MagicInput](https://katamaze.com/docs/general/1/whmcs-improved-inputs)

 The list goes on but I think you've got the idea.
+This is just a partial list of things I made during the last 2 years of work for WHMCS.
 I even maintain documentation in two languages this is [bigger](https://katamaze.com/statistics) than WHMCS one.

 Sometimes I wonder what WHMCS would have done in my place when I added [electronic invoicing](https://katamaze.it/docs/billing-extension/34/fatturazione-elettronica-whmcs-trasmissione-xml-sdi-ade) to their software.
 I know this article is written in italian but it still gives an idea the its complexity.
 I completed such a huge project in about 3 months.
 On the other hand WHMCS with God knows how many employees is still trying to fix GDPR they broke in v8 (November 2020).